kylemckay/DeviceID_Plus/README.md

 - Triggers >= 5 violations (they must be flagged as violations by ASM/Advanced WAF)
 - Silent drop is used after 5 violations...
 No support ID will be provided to the client/attacker at this point
 - Default block timer of 30 seconds for any offending DeviceID
-- ***There is no inherent integrity checking of the cookies used for DeviceID+ identifiers at this time.
-Thus, this is simply a proof of concept and should not be relied upon for security enforcement as it is currently susceptible to replay, hijacking and other attacks.
+- ***There is currently no integrity checking of the cookies used for DeviceID+ identifiers at this time.
+Thus, this is simply a proof of concept and should not be relied upon for security enforcement as it is currently susceptible to replay, hijacking and other such attacks.***

 WAF_BLOCK_LOGGING
 - Simple iRule to better correlate ASM/Advanced WAF violations with the Shape DeviceID+ value